-5 Traditional Japanese Sweets with “Anko” Sweet Red Bean Paste
+5 Popular Japanese Sweets with “Anko” Red Bean Paste

 Beans are a crucial ingredient in Japanese cuisine.
-For example, the 2 seasonings that represent Japan, miso and soy sauce are made from soy beans, and when it comes to Japanese confections, “Anko (餡子)“, or sweetened red bean paste is an essential ingredient for Wagashi sweets.
+For example, the 2 seasonings that represent Japan, miso, and soy sauce are made from soybeans, while in Wagashi, “Anko (餡子)“, or sweetened Azuki red bean paste, is an indispensable part.

-As for the latter, the sweet red bean paste, Anko are roughly divided into two types, smooth bean paste called “Koshian (こしあん)” and chunky, coarse bean paste called “Tsubuan (つぶあん)”, and both are used in various sweets in Japan.
+The sweet red bean paste, Anko is roughly divided into two types; the smooth one called “Koshian (こしあん)” and the chunky, coarse one called “Tsubuan (つぶあん)”, and both are often used in confections in Japan.

-Yokan (羊羹) is a traditional Japanese confection with several hundred years of history.
-It is generally made by jellying smooth, sweet red bean paste using Japanese agar “Kanten (寒天)”.
-There are broadly 4 types in Yokan, and the most common type is “Neri Yokan (練り羊羹)”, like the above product.
-Neri Yokan has a firm, smooth texture and features gentle sweetness of Anko.
+Yokan (羊羹) is a traditional Japanese sweet made by solidifying sweet, smooth red bean paste using agar called “Kanten (寒天)”.
+There are 4 major types of Yokan and the most common variety is “Neri Yokan (練り羊羹)”.
+Neri Yokan has a texture like firm tofu and features gentle, refined sweetness from Anko.

-Dorayaki (どら焼き) is a traditional Japanese sweet well-known as Doraemon’s yummy buns.
-The confection consists of two baked pancakes with sweet red bean paste in the middle.
-The dough of the pancakes is made with honey, so the cake is somewhat moist.
+Dorayaki (どら焼き) is a traditional Japanese confection known as Doraemon’s yummy buns.
+It consists of two baked pancakes with sweet red bean paste in the middle.
+Since the dough of the cake is made with honey, it holds moderate moisture.

-Oshiruko (おしるこ) is a traditional Japanese sweet red bean soup made by simmering Azuki red beans in water sweetened with sugar.
-It is often served with “Mochi (餅)” sticky plain glutinous rice cake, it is a long-time favorite winter soup dish of us Japanese.
+Oshiruko (おしるこ) is a traditional, simple Japanese red bean soup made by simmering Azuki red beans in water sweetened with sugar.
+Often served with “Mochi (餅)” sticky plain glutinous rice cake, it is a long-time favorite winter soup dish of us Japanese.

-Manju (饅頭) is a traditional Japanese steamed bun that is filled with sweet red bean paste.
-Manju comes in many types and flavors, and the most common type is “Cha Manju (茶饅頭)”.
-The bun of Cha Manju is made with wheat flour, brown sugar, and baking soda.
-It is soft and fluffy and matches perfectly with its Anko filling.
+Manju (饅頭) is a traditional Japanese steamed bun typically with a sweet red bean paste filling.
+Manju comes in many types and flavors, but the most common variety is “Cha Manju (茶饅頭)” whose dough is made with wheat flour, brown sugar, and baking soda.
+The steamed bun is soft and fluffy and matches perfectly with its Anko filling.

-Daifuku (大福) is a traditional Japanese “Mochigashi (餅菓子)“.
-It is a soft, round white rice cake with a sweet red bean paste filling.
-Daifuku is available in many types in Japan, from traditional to modern.
-Among those, the most popular type is “Ichigo Daifuku (苺大福)”, the Daifuku mochi with a strawberry and Anko filling.
+Daifuku (大福) is a type of “Mochigashi (餅菓子)” confection.
+It is a soft, small, round white rice cake filled with sweet red bean paste.
+Daifuku is also available in various types, but the most popular variety is “Ichigo Daifuku (苺大福)” with a strawberry-Anko filling.